cathalmccabe/xup_fpga_vivado_flow/docs/lab1.md

 ### Implement the Design

-#### Implement the design with the Vivado Implementation Defaults settings and analyze the Project Summary output.

 1. Click on **Run Implementation** under the *Implementation* tasks of the *Flow Navigator* pane.

    The implementation process will be run on the synthesized design.
 When the process is completed an *Implementation Completed* dialog box with three options will be displayed.
 You can choose to use how many jobs you want to implement this design.
 In general, more jobs consumes more computing resources and less runtime